maDU59/modrinth-extras/PRIVACY.md

 ## What is collected

 - When the extension starts, is installed, or is updated (extension version and platform)
-- Which features are enabled or disabled
+- Which features of the extension are used

 ## What is not collected